 Unlike over the counter medicines that only target the symptoms, CBD interacts directly with the system that controls the hypersensitivity.

 What Is The Correct CBD Dosage?

 Many consumers use CBD oil for allergies in addition to or in replacement of conventional allergy treatments.
 It is always best to take CBD under the supervision of a clinician or your allergy specialist.
 They will be able to monitor your allergies as well as advise you on how best to treat them and proceed.

 Use CBD Daily:

-CBD oil for allergies is most effective if used daily.
-It is useful to think of it as an overall health supplement that treats a variety of conditions, including allergies, asthma, and inflammation.
+CBD oil is most effective if used daily.
+It is useful to think of it as an overall wellness product.
 It is incredibly safe as it is impossible to overdose on and has virtually no side effects.
 The standard starting dose for an adult is 25 milligrams, taken twice a day (once in the morning and once before bed).
-However, this dose is for conditions or symptoms that are fairly mild.
 If your allergies are more severe or debilitating, then higher doses may be necessary.

 Increasing or decreasing CBD dosage:

 If you need a strong dose and wish to calculate one that is based on your specific bodyweight, then you can take 0.5 milligrams for every pound of body weight.
 In other words, you just take your total body weight and divide by two.
 For example, if you weigh 200 pounds then you would take 100 milligrams.
 We recommend you should take this “strong” dose twice a day.